WifiNomads/Nomads/Wi-Fi_Airtime_Calculator_Documentation.md

 # Wi-Fi Airtime Calculator: A Deep Dive

-Welcome to the official documentation for the Wi-Fi Airtime Calculator.
+Welcome to official documentation for the Wi-Fi Airtime Calculator.
 This guide is designed to provide a clear, comprehensive understanding of how Wi-Fi airtime is calculated, the underlying technologies, and how to interpret the results from this tool.

 ## Part 1: What is Wi-Fi Airtime?